Hurricane Irma: Be Prepared

 The City of Hollywood urges residents to continue monitoring Hurricane Irma and use this time to make needed hurricane preparations.

-WastePro, the City’s sanitation contractor, will collect garbage, recycling and commingled waste based on the normal collection schedule through today, Thursday, Sept 7.
+WastePro, the City’s sanitation contractor, will collect garbage, recycling and commingled waste based on the normal collection schedule through tomorrow.
 Service will not take place on Friday or Saturday.
 Residents are asked to secure their gray and blue garbage and recycling carts on their property.
 Keeping these carts from blowing around in the storm is not only a matter of safety, it also will assist the City in resuming collection services as quickly as possible after the storm passes.
 It’s also very important that residents refrain from trimming trees or piling up excess yard waste or debris.
 There will not be any additional collections by WastePro.
-Residents should plan to store any bulk trash or debris securely on their property within a garage or other area where it will not become airborne during hurricane force winds.

-A mandatory evacuation begins in Broward County Zones A and B, this is the barrier island and areas east of US- 1 in Hollywood, beginning today, Thursday at noon.
+Earlier today, Broward County ordered voluntary evacuations for Zones A and B, this is the barrier island and areas east of US- 1 in Hollywood, beginning today.
+A mandatory evacuation is in place beginning at noon tomorrow, Thursday, September 7th.
 Once the mandatory evacuation starts, eastbound traffic onto the barrier island at Hollywood Boulevard and at Sheridan Street will be restricted.
 Motorists will be detoured at 13th Avenue and Hollywood Boulevard and 14th Avenue and Sheridan Street.
 Hollywood police officers will be working to ensure these evacuations run as smoothly as possible.
 The City encourages people to plan ahead and begin heading out of the evacuation zone sooner rather than later.

-The County will begin sheltering operations on Thursday with 14 general population shelters.
+The County will begin sheltering operations on Thursday with 17 general population shelters opening at noon tomorrow.
 The closest shelters to Hollywood are:

 Watkins Elementary School, 6250 SW 52 Avenue, Pembroke Park